-For 21/34 (62%) procedures, the treatment effect was used to calculate the survival without treatment from the survival with treatment.
-For 20 (59%) procedures, the QoL of the pre- and postoperative health state was estimated by the expert panel.
-Out of the eight health states (of three procedures) that were estimated twice by the panel, six health states did not differ significantly between the two sessions (table 3 Appendix B).
+For all procedures, survival vwith treatment could be obtained.
+For … / 34 survival witou treatment could be directly obtained, for 21/34 (62%) procedures, survival without treatment was calculated from the the treatment effect and the survival with treatment.
+For ….. procedures, QOL was available through the WHO Global Burden of Disease study, for the other 20 (59%) procedures, the QoL of the pre- and postoperative health state was estimated by the expert panel.
+For the eight health states that were estimated twice by the panel, the mean difference was (six health states did not differ significantly between the two sessions (table 3 Appendix B).
 The only procedure where a “time-to-no-effect-on-QoL” was assumed was the endarterectomy for symptomatic carotid artery stenosis (59 weeks, range: 32 – 94 weeks).
 For 16 (47%) procedures, we assumed a “time-to-no-effect-of-treatment-on-survival”.
 All these procedures were oncological procedures.
 Input parameters varied widely between procedures (Figure 2).
+All